School Employees Benefit Board (SEBB) Information

 - Changes to pooling mean you will know how much your medical insurance will cost you at the time you enroll.
 Dental, Vision, basic LTD, and basic Life Insurance will be provided to benefit eligible employees at no cost to them.

-- Medical insurance premiums will cost the same amount for all benefit eligible employees, regardless of whether they work full time or part time.
+- Medical insurance premiums will cost the same amount for all benefit eligible employees, regardless of how many hours per day they work.

 SEBB - Things you need to know

-If you do not take action during open enrollment, you will be defaulted into the following plans and incur a $58 monthly payroll deduction:
+If you do not take action during your enrollment window, you will be defaulted into the following plans and incur a $58 monthly payroll deduction:

 - Medical: UMP Achieve 1, with a $33 monthly premium